-In the next half century, the elderly population in the United States is projected to more than double in size — from 31 million to over 72 million.
+In the next half century, the older adult population in the United States is projected to more than double in size — from 31 million to over 72 million.
 Older adults have very complex healthcare needs, however the majority of clinicians are not trained specifically to care for an aging population.
-Increased numbers of advanced practice nurses who are able to provide leadership and high-quality care to this growing and vulnerable population are urgently needed.
+Increased numbers of advanced practice nurses who are able to provide leadership and high-quality care to this growing and potentially vulnerable population are urgently needed.

 PROGRAMS IN GERONTOLOGICAL NURSING

 The School of Nursing is nationally known for its strength in practice-relevant gerontological nursing education and research in a number of areas, including healthy aging, dementia care, family care giving, and end-of-life care.
 During the past two decades, gerontological nursing faculty at OHSU have developed pioneering education, practice, and research projects that benefit older adults and those who care for them.
 The OHSU School of Nursing and Hartford Center of Gerontological Nursing Excellence (HCGNE) are pleased to offer the following innovative educational programs that enhance capacity to serve older adults.

 MS/MN IN NURSING EDUCATION WITH AN EMPHASIS IN GERONTOLOGICAL NURSING